 Now with the piece that we just cut from the 2×6 board (it’s a triangle), we used this as our template to mark the other 3 edges.
 We made sure to place it at the right edge and cut along the line toward the 2×6 main board.
 Will look like this when done.

 After cutting, we could now install the 2×6 boards to the posts, this is a TWO person job!
-Before placing the boards we made a line on the inside of the board 8 inches in on both sides (this is the extra after the post).
+Before placing the boards we made a line on the inside of the board 8 inches in on both sides (this is extra after the post).
 We placed the ladder between the post.
 Then taking one of the 2×6 boards, two clamps, and a level; we climbed the ladder.
 Our posts were not the same length, so we placed one side of the 2×6 board onto the lower post.
 We adjusted the board until we could see the 8 inch mark right against the post and the top of the post/2×6 were level.
 Then we clamped that side together.

 We then moved to the other side (Eric was holding this side the whole time almost in place).
 This time we used our level because the post was not the same length as the other post.
 We checked the 8 inch mark and the level, then we clamped the board into place.
 We then carefully took a step back to make sure we liked the look.

 Before I continued, I want to address the longer post we had.
 We decided to add both the 2×6 boards then mark were to cut the post.
 But save yourself some time and mark the post before even attaching the first board (do it after clamping).
 Once we marked the post, we took our square and marked all the sides.
-Then we took our sawzall (circular saw would work) and cut along the line.
+Then we took our Sawzall (circular saw would work) and cut along the line.
 I did take the orbital sander to the top after too.
 But now the post is the right height.

 Back to installing the boards.
 Once we were happy with it, we took our drills, square, and deck screws (we actually used 3.5″ on this part because we had them on hand) up the ladder.
 Normally we would just eye-ball the screws but we wanted them to be in a line.
 So I took the square and marked 3 spots inside the middle of the post.
 I remembered the distance between each screws to be able to mark them the exact same on the other side.
-Then we drilled into the marked spots with an 1/8″ bit, after we attached the screws.
+Then we drilled into the marked spots with a 1/8″ bit, after we attached the screws.
 We did this for the other side also.
 Then removed the clamps (it will hold with one or two screws if you need to remove them before).

 After installing the first board, we installed the second the same way this time we adjusted the screws by about 1/4 inch to make sure they would not be placed in the same spot as the other side.
 Here is our pergola at this point.

 For the top of the pergola, we decided we wanted the boards to be 2″x2″x24″ and 6 inches apart.
 So for ours, we would need 8 boards.
 We decided to use a 2″x4″x8ft board because we could cut it in half down the middle to give us about a 2×2 board.
-Also we could get all 8 boards out of the one board.
-We cut the 2×4 into four pieces (we cut them to 23 7/8 inches) then we ripped them in half with a table saw (we used a neighbors!).
+Also, we could get all 8 boards out of the one board.
+We cut the 2×4 into four pieces (we cut them to 23 7/8 inches) then we ripped them in half with a table saw (we used a neighbor!).

-Next we found the center of the 2×6 boards, then measured 3 inches to each side.
+Next, we found the center of the 2×6 boards, then measured 3 inches to each side.
 To make things even easier, I created a template from some scrap wood to have one be 6 inches (distance between the 2×2) and another one was 8.5 inches (distance from the 2×6 board to the end of the 2×2).
 I then placed the 6 inch template between the two marked spots.
 Placed one 2×2 on one side of the 6 inch template, then I used the 8.5 inch template to adjust the front of the 2×2.

 Once everything was spaced correctly, we pre-drilled two holes to attach the 2×2 to the 2×6’s.
 We then used the 3 inch screws to attach them into place.
 I continued this same process for the rest of the 2×2’s.
 And our pergola looked like this after we were finished.